alevchuk/minibank/README.md

 A note on microSD card wear and tear from Swap:

 I have been running Bitcoind + LND on this setup for over 6 months on two Pi Zero W boards and still have not seen failures related to swap wearing out the microSD cards.
-For context on why this is important, see "System with too little RAM" section in [https://askubuntu.com/a/652355/5191].
-When failure or slow-downs happen due to micro SD card lifespan, a quick remediation would be to swap the primary and the backup sd cards as described in the Storage section.
+For context on why this is important and why it works, see "System with too little RAM" section in [https://askubuntu.com/a/652355/5191].

 ## Storage